Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Penn State Stats and Trends

+- In Penn State's seven games this year, it has four wins against the spread.

-- Penn State's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Penn State's games this season have hit the over on two of seven set point totals (28.6%).

 - When Penn State records more than 18.6 points, it is 3-2 against the spread and 4-1 overall.

-- When Penn State picks up over 350.4 yards, the team is 3-1 against the spread and 4-0 overall.
+- Penn State is 3-1 against the spread and 4-0 overall when the team picks up more than 350.4 yards.

 - The Nittany Lions have turned the ball over seven times, four fewer times than the Buckeyes have forced turnovers (11).